jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The German military took the book to heart.
 They practiced concentrating many trucks, tanks, planes, and artillery like a sword point at the weak points in the enemy's forces.
 More importantly, using mobile radios, soldiers talked directly to each other and shared intelligence and commands very fast.
 Whereas Allied soldiers waited hours or days for help, German dive-bombers, tanks, mobile artillery, and motorized infantry attacked enemy positions together, at the same time.
 Germans called combined arms warfare "Blitzkrieg", or lightning warfare.

 Powerful planes, trucks, tanks, and radio were transforming societies everywhere, and the Allies built modern weapons just like the Germans did.
 But their leaders owed their careers to World War I methods, so combined arms ideas were filtered out with every training session and promotion.
 They trained themselves not to see the environment—and made an echo chamber.
-Radios, tanks, and airplanes were purchased and then added to each unit like a new portable kitchen: nice to have, not pivotal.
+Radios, tanks, and airplanes were purchased and then added to each unit like a new portable kitchen: nice to have, but not pivotal.
 Each tool was spread thin, often behind bunkers, connected by layers of commanders relaying orders and assuming there would be time to act before anything bad happened.
-After all, "piercing" the frontlines of World War I trenches took months of broad wave attacks.
+After all, "piercing" the frontlines of World War I trenches took weeks of broad wave attacks.

 Then in September 1939 Germany invaded Poland.
 The die was cast as the sequel to World War I had started.